feekk/elastic-php-simple/README.md

 **elastic-php-simple** is a simple elasticsearch dsl builder for php.

-**elastic-php-simple** 是一个php版本的 elasticsearch dsl构建器。

 # descrpition

-There are two different libraries：Builder and Model。
+There are two different libraries：Buider and Model。

-包里有2个不同的类：Builder 和 Model。

-**Builder** is original , builder dsl without index, you should add by self
+**Builder** is original

-**Builder** 是原生的构建包，可以构建原生的dsl语句（只构建dsl，需要额外自己添加index名称等）

-Notice: offset haved been set maxLimit= 10000, if you need more, change by yourself.

-注意： offset 已经被设置最大的长度为10000条，如果你需要更大的数据，可以通过修改MaxLimit。

 **Model** is package from **Builder** than can be extended by other schema model

-**Model** 是对Builder的一个封装，可以通过对其继承直接使用。

 # Usage